kirbysayshi/js13k-2020/README.md

 Keyboard events need to use `event.code`, which I didn't realize was different than `keyCode`: physical keyboard layout instead of key.
 Very nice!

 Added a boost mode to movement, unmetered so far.

+Spent a lot of time trying to prevent tunneling and changing paddle collisions to use aabb velocity solving.
+It's actually non-trivial to handle the paddle colliding with the ball (opposite velocity) vs the paddle pushing the ball (dampening velocity).

 Three nights remain.